verajosemanuel/tidyviz/README.md

 system("sudo apt-get install -y vim")
 ```

-When container is generated you can start it with:
+When container is built you can start it with:

 ```bash
 docker start mycontainer --interactive /bin/bash
 ```

-“mycontainer” is a name I’ve given using the name modifier when starting the docker container from the image.
---name

-/bin/bash at the end makes a terminal available to connect to it.
-You can see it’s a simple plain linux machine.

 Sharing data with host: